OSU-NLP-Group/In-Context-Reranking/README.md

 # In-Context-Reranking
 Code and data for paper [Attention in Large Language Models Yields Efficient Zero-Shot Re-Rankers](https://arxiv.org/abs/2410.02642).

 We present in-context re-ranking (ICR), an efficient re-ranking method that directly leverages the attention pattern of LLMs for zero-shot re-ranking.
-By reading the LLM’s mind, ICR dramatically cuts the complexity of re-ranking N documents from O(N)~O(NlogN) down to O(1) with better re-ranking performance, especially on more challenging tasks.
+By reading the LLM’s mind, ICR dramatically cuts the complexity of re-ranking $N$ documents from $O(N)$~$O(N\log N)$ down to O(1) with better re-ranking performance, especially on more challenging tasks.

 ![](_asset/ICR_figure.png)